Logo Voyage

 Prepare

 To complete the Green Ribbon, you must be self-sufficient and prepared for remote wilderness.
 There are no official permits required to start, but you must sign the "Ribbon" manifest if you wish to be officially recognized.
-A sturdy backpack is essential, as the terrain is far too rugged for carts, baby carriages, or wheelchairs.
+A sturdy backpack is essential, as the terrain is far too rugged for carts.
 While some sections offer luggage transport (mostly between mountain stations), most hikers must carry all their gear for 1,300 km.

 Eat